 On today’s university and college campuses, non-traditional students are fast becoming the new normal, a changing student demographic that is increasingly redefining the face of college students.
 In its previous study, Achieving Success for Non-Traditional Students, Barnes & Noble College researched the foundation of the non-traditional student journey and defined non-traditional students as fitting a variety of criteria, among them: being 25 years and older, first-generation to attend college, veteran, distance or online learning student or one with a family or dependents ─ all characteristics that are well-represented on campus today.
 Yet this important and impactful trend comes with a challenge: a group of non-traditional students may potentially be at risk of dropping out of school — and more so than traditional students.

-“Our research indicated that students who may be at risk reported a low sense of connection to their school or low confidence that they could complete their program — and had negative feelings about their current situation at school,” explains Barnes & Noble College’s Research Specialist, Steve McSpiritt.
+“Our research indicated that students who may be at risk reported a low sense of connection to their school or low confidence that they could complete their program — and had negative feelings about their current situation at school,” explains Marie Policastro, Director of Partnership Marketing for Barnes & Noble College.
 By definition, these criteria applied to almost a third of non-traditional students, prompting the Supporting Non-Traditional At-Risk Students report, a deeper dive into understanding the experiences and perspectives of this group.
-“We found that at-risk students spend less time on campus, which also means they have less opportunity to build their social lives,” McSpiritt says.
+“We found that at-risk students spend less time on campus, which also means they have less opportunity to build their social lives,” Policastro says.
 “Less than 10 percent of these students feel that they belong, are socially connected or have friends at their school.”

 Non-traditional student enrollment is projected to increase more than twice as fast as traditional student enrollment from 2012 to 2022, and as the number of non-traditional students increases, so will the number of at-risk students, creating a growing retention challenge for schools.
 “But there’s also a real opportunity for schools to engage at-risk students, actively helping them build connections and the right resources,” points out Lisa Malat, Vice President and Chief Marketing Officer for Barnes & Noble College.
 “It’s important not only for retention efforts, but for the success of all students.”